What is a First Cousin?

 Marc McDermott

-How is a first cousin related to me?
+How is a 1st cousin related to me?

 A first cousin is related to another by sharing a set of grandparents.
 Second cousins share great-grandparents, and third cousins share great-great-grandparents and so on.
 First cousins are the children of their grandparents’ children so your aunts and uncles are the parents of your first cousins.